advancedresearch/advancedresearch.github.io/blog/2020-11-23-is-mathematics-really-absolute-objective.md

 In this blog post I will discuss the philosophy of absolute objectivity and problems it introduces in mathematics.
 I also introduce "uniform subjectivity" to talk about objectivity in a different sense than opposition to subjectivity.

-This idea is based my experience with working on [Avatar Extensions](https://advancedresearch.github.io/avatar-extensions/summary), which has a gradually changed how I think about objectivity vs subjectivity in mathematics.
+This idea is based on my experience with working on [Avatar Extensions](https://advancedresearch.github.io/avatar-extensions/summary), which has a gradually changed how I think about objectivity vs subjectivity in mathematics.

 ### Objectivity as opposite to individual subjectivity